Bipon-Roy/employee-management-client/README.md

 # Employee Management Web App

 The Employee Management project is featuring role-based user functionality with firebase and JWT authentication, it provides secure access for users to manage their employees effortlessly.
-The project built with React (including React Router) Tailwind, Node, Express and MongoDb.

 -   Live_Link: https://ph-employee-management-app.netlify.app
 -   Admin email: admin@gmail.com